Dr Robert de Vries

-I am a lecturer in quantitative sociology in the School of Social Policy, Sociology, and Social Research.
-I am also part of the Kent Q-Step centre.
+Dr Robert de Vries is a Lecturer in Quantitative Sociology in the School of Social Policy, Sociology, and Social Research and also part of Kent's Q-Step centre.

-I received my PhD in Medical Sociology from Imperial College London in 2012, and subsequently pursued a post-doctoral sociology fellowship at the University of Oxford.
+He received his PhD in Medical Sociology from Imperial College London in 2012 and subsequently pursued a post-doctoral sociology fellowship at the University of Oxford.

 - the impact of social comparisons on wellbeing.

-I have previously conducted research into the effects of income inequality on health and personality, and on the social determinants of health among older people.
+He has previously conducted research into the effects of income inequality on health and personality and on the social determinants of health among older people.

-- Guardian - Benefit claimants are now seen as other - less than fully human
+- The Guardian - Benefit claimants are now seen as other - less than fully human

 - The Conversation - When ‘exciting’ trumps ‘honest’, traditional academic journals encourage bad science